topliceanu/mortimer/README.md

 app.listen(3000);
 ````

-2. Example showing a more complex api setup where Mortimer's middleware is be used in conjunction with other specialized middleware.
+This example shows off a more complex api setup where Mortimer's middleware is be used in conjunction with other specialized middleware.

 ````javascript
 var express = require('express');